NeLy-EPFL/flygym/doc/source/api_ref/olfaction.rst

 To enable this calculation, the ``BaseArena`` has the following methods.
 The user does not have to specifically implement them if an odor is not enabled.

-.. automethod:: flygym.mujoco.arena.BaseArena.get_olfaction
+.. automethod:: flygym.arena.BaseArena.get_olfaction
     :noindex:

-.. autoattribute:: flygym.mujoco.arena.BaseArena.odor_dimensions
+.. autoattribute:: flygym.arena.BaseArena.odor_dimensions
     :noindex:

 A useful implementation to refer to is the built-in ``OdorArena``:

-.. autoclass:: flygym.mujoco.arena.OdorArena
+.. autoclass:: flygym.arena.OdorArena
    :members:
    :undoc-members:
    :show-inheritance: